brentwong-kiel1997/AI_language_school_based_on_Django_and_OpenAI/README.md

 **Important notes**

 The download function is realized via [yt_dlp](https://github.com/yt-dlp/yt-dlp) and it is often likely not working due to YouTube changing their website features.
 Please check out the third party package website for updates.
 I will not update this party of code constantly.
+You'll need your own OpenAI API key for set up your own website as well.
-Please find the download function under following path. 'bals/main_app/utils.py'
+Please find the relevant code under following path. 'bals/main_app/utils.py'

 ![image](https://github.com/user-attachments/assets/af4854e3-2401-4e94-8170-62278040e868)